 - Parents are responsible for ensuring that date-expired medicines are returned to a pharmacy for safe disposal.
 The return of such medicines to parents will be recorded: - Parents should also collect medicines held at the end of the summer term.
-If parents do not collect all medicines, they will be taken to a local pharmacy for safe disposal; - Sharp boxes will always be used for the disposal of needles.
+If parents do not collect all medicines, they will be safely disposed of - Sharp boxes will always be used for the disposal of needles.